okmatija/Prizm/docs/video_plan.md

 ### Console Commands and Clipping Demo

+This video inspects a file logged by buggy mesh boolean code.
+It covers the useful "sphere clipping" feature, console commands for finding open boundaries, perturbing vertices and locating triangles by index.

 Uses a a file (curtously Jimmy Andrews) from a real debug sessions

 * Enable Demo Mode